dmedinasm/fashiontour-ecommerce/README.md

 ## Features

 - Product browsing and searching
-- User registration and authentication
+- User authentication with Google
 - Shopping cart functionality
 - Checkout process
 - Responsive design for mobile and desktop